solomonarul/soundify/README.md

 # Soundify

 Play sounds on specific events.

-The sounds can be changed from the plugin settings to any preset / custom sound.
+Everything is configurable in the settings menu.

 For using this while developing, check out the Makefile.